dhis2/dhis2-docs/src/developer/web-api/settings-and-configuration.md

-Translations for translatable Setting keys can be set by specifying locale as a query parameter and translated value which can be specified either as a query param or withing the body payload.
+Translations for translatable Setting keys can be set by specifying locale as a query parameter and translated value which can be specified either as a query param or within the body payload.
 See an example URL:

     /api/33/systemSettings/<my-key>?locale=<my-locale>&value=<my-translated-value>